naoshibaikyu/superbuddn/epilogues/s1roadtrip.md

 Dino: What the?

-Suddenly a floating bus has its balloons popped and it comes crashing down on the skeletons next to the girls.
+%Suddenly a floating bus has its balloons popped and it comes crashing down on the skeletons next to the girls.

 Scruffy: I'm back!